Envirometrix/plotKML/README.md

     #> Closing  obj.kml
     #> Object written to: obj.kml

-Default methods do not work if the third dimension in a `stars` object do not represent a Date or POSIXct object:
+Default methods do not work if the third dimension does not represent a `Date` or `POSIXct` object:

     # Test with another example:
     (L7 <- read_stars(system.file("tif/L7_ETMs.tif", package = "stars")))